nicolasberdu/SWAPI-plus/README.md

         Content-Type: application/json
         {
             "error": "Bad request",
-            "detalles": "The increase by field must be an integer."
+            "detail": "The increase by field must be an integer."
         }
     ```